-All students have the opportunity to participate in intramural sports such as volleyball, softball, basketball, and a variety of student initiated gym games.
-Full time matriculated students may also try out for our intercollegiate teams.
-The college offers baseball, basketball, hockey, and soccer for men; softball, basketball, volleyball, and soccer for women.
+All students have the opportunity to participate in intramural sports and a variety of student initiated gym games.
+Full time degree-seeking students may also try out for our intercollegiate teams.
+The college offers baseball, basketball, cross country, esports, ice hockey, soccer, and track for men.
+The college offers basketball, cross country, esports, soccer, softball, track, and volleyball for women.
 All teams participate in the United States Collegiate Athletic Association.
 We also participate in a New England and Maine league for selected teams.
 Students have the opportunity to petition the athletic department to form other teams.
 Students must meet athletic and academic eligibility requirements to participate in intercollegiate sports.
 We offer open gym whenever the teams are not in season.
+We offer open esports arena access for currently enrolled students on a variable basis.